 I.3.
 Evaluation of hemolytic potential

 The hemolytic potential of the extract was evaluated according to the method described by Powell et al. with slight modifications.
-Fresh sheep blood (ESA/University of Lomé and INRA/Tours) collected in anticoagulant was centrifuged at 850 g with 10 mL of PBS and resuspended in the same buffer to achieve a 10% hematocrit.
-40 µL of extract solution at concentrations of 5 mg/mL, 2.5 mg/mL, 1.25 mg/mL, and 0.650 mg/mL, and 40 µL of Triton X-100 (0.1%, 0.05%, 0.025%, and 0.0125%) as a positive control, and PBS as a negative control were brought into contact with 360 µL of the red blood cell suspension.
-After homogenization, the tubes were incubated at 37°C for 35 minutes, then placed on ice for 5 minutes, and subsequently centrifuged at 1310 g.
-100 µL of each supernatant were diluted in 900 µL of PBS.
-After homogenization, 200 µL from each tube were transferred to a well of a 96-well plate, and the absorbance was read at 565 nm.
+Fresh sheep blood (ESA/University of Lomé and INRA/Tours) collected with anticoagulant was centrifuged at 850 × g with 10 mL of PBS and resuspended in the same buffer to achieve a 10% hematocrit.
+40 µL of extract solution at concentrations of 5 mg/mL, 2.5 mg/mL, 1.25 mg/mL, and 0.650 mg/mL, 40 µL of Triton X-100 (0.1%, 0.05%, 0.025%, and 0.0125%) as a positive control, and PBS as a negative control were brought into contact with 360 µL of the red blood cell suspension.
+After homogenization, the tubes were incubated at 37°C for 35 minutes, placed on ice for 5 minutes, and subsequently centrifuged at 1310 g.
+100 µL of each supernatant was diluted in 900 µL of PBS.
+After homogenization, 200 µL from each tube was transferred to a well of a 96-well plate, and the absorbance was read at 565 nm.

 7. Determination of cytotoxicity

 HFF cells were cultured in 96-well plates at 2×10 4 cells per well in phenol red-free DMEM supplemented with 1% FBS.
-After 24 hours of culture at 37°C under a 5% CO2atmosphere, the plant extracts to be tested were added at different concentrations (from 1 to 100 mg/mL).
+After 24 hours of culture at 37°C in a 5% CO2 atmosphere, the plant extracts to be tested were added at different concentrations (from 1 to 100 mg/mL).
 Wells containing untreated cells were used as a reference.
-The cells were then incubated for 96 hours at 37°C under a 5% CO2atmosphere.
-At the end of the incubation period, 15 µL of UptiBlue© reagent (10% of the volume) were added.
-The plate was then left in the dark at 37°C under 5% CO2for 4 hours.
+The cells were then incubated for 96 hours at 37°C in a 5% CO2 atmosphere.
+At the end of the incubation period, 15 µL of UptiBlue© reagent (10% of the volume) was added.
+The plate was then incubated in the dark at 37°C under 5% CO2 for 4 hours.
 The absence of a color change from blue to pink indicated cytotoxicity.
-The Absorbance was measured at two different wavelengths for each well, 565 nm and 630 nm.
+The absorbance was measured at two different wavelengths for each well: 565 nm and 630 nm.

 To calculate the difference in UptiBlue© reagent reduction between the control wells and the wells containing different plant extracts, the algorithm provided by the supplier (Uptima, France) was used.